commandblock2/commandblock2.github.io/_posts/2023-09-24-solved-broswer-crashing-for-system-call-error.md

 It's like that there are some problems that I could go dig deeper which I didn't because it is not considered as very interesting or exteremly important.

 - Do a diff of the source of the current unstable `libevent` and live package to see what happend.
-- To thoughly read the documentation of `epoll_wait2` and examine if the corresponding registers are correctly set.
+- To thoughly read the documentation(probably linux system-calls) of `epoll_wait2` and examine if the corresponding registers are correctly set.

 Although at the moment I still don't have the idea of why this problem happens, I somehow fixed it and learnt a lot of skill and idk some knowledge.

+What I have learnt:
+- debugging a package installed by portage
+- some basic gdb skills
+- where to look if system-call error happens (strace can also be helpful but not mentioned in this post)